actmd/abraham/README.md

 Contributions are welcome!

-Create a feature branch (using git-flow) and submit as a pull request.
+Create a feature branch (using git-flow) and submit as a pull request (with a base branch of `develop`).

 Everyone interacting in Abraham's codebase, issue tracker, etc. is expected to follow the [Contributor Covenent Code of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct).